 Okay, Now The Multiples.
 Well the multiples of owner benefit can run from less than one to about three.
 If your company is larger and your EBITDA is near or above one million, the multiples can run from four to six.
 Is this set in stone?
 NO!
 How do you know which multiple would be used for your business?
 Well, the multiple will rise along with the size, quality, and verifiability of your owners benefit.
 Bad books, dim future, negative growth and little profits equal a low multiple.
 Excellent books, bright future, excellent growth you will garner a high multiple.

 Buyers determine a business’ eventual sale price.
 Not valuation experts.
 That is why no one can tell you exactly what your business is worth.
 Not your banker, CPA, lawyer, broker, or mother-in-law.
 The only individual that will tell you what it is worth is the eventual buyer – and that will be a subjective evaluation.
 The same business will be valued differently by every buyer.

 Lost Yet?
 Here’s A Summary Of Business Valuation.

 - A multiple of earnings compared to like businesses (gross sales or owners benefit times an industry multiple).

 - A capitalization of the net profit (Not Owners Benefit…you cannot capitalize owners benefit!)
 20% to 50% or a simple multiple of owner benefit.

 - And if your business makes little or no money- Asset value is the only value.
 (Goodwill + Inventory + Equipment +etc.) Either sold as a whole or liquidated over time.

 How Do You Narrow The Value Down?

 Once again, this is an over simplification of a very complicated subject.
-If you need a valuation, you should consult Transworld, a valuation specialist, or someone familiar with business sales.
-Now that you know how businesses are valued, perhaps you can concentrate on increasing profits and your eventual profit in your business sale.
+If you need a valuation, you should consult with Darrell, he could give you a ball park business valuation in a very short conversation.
+Now that you know how businesses are valued, while your concentrating on increasing your businesses profits, Darrell will get your business sold!